 In general, there are a few things that you can do to ready a tree for winter (regardless of whether it is young or old):

 - Water your Japanese maple tree properly during the fall season.
 When the ground freezes, trees are deprived of water.
 They can suffer winter damage as a result.
 Young ones are especially susceptible, but trees of any age can profit from a proper fall watering regimen.
 Providing them with adequate water at the correct time in autumn will go a long way toward helping them get through winter in good shape.
-Please consult my FAQ on watering trees in fall.
+Please remember your discipline when watering trees in fall.

 - Apply 3–4 inches of mulch around your Japanese maple tree.
 But do not apply mulch right up against the trunk (that invites pests such as voles to gnaw at it)—keep the mulch a few inches away from the trunk.
 Mulch insulates the root zone and helps retain moisture.

 - Do not fertilize too late in the year.
 Fertilizer spurs new growth.
 The best times to apply fertilizer are when the tree has a healthy portion of the growing season still lying ahead of it: namely, spring and early summer.
-By contrast, if you fertilize in late summer or in fall, the resulting new growth does not have enough time to harden off.
+By contrast, if you fertilize in late summer or fall, the resulting new growth does not have enough time to harden off.
 Such branches are more susceptible to winter damage.

 Want More Information on Japanese Maples?

 Are you the type of gardener who is always looking to grow something that your neighbors do not have?
-A rather intriguing option in the Japanese maple world is the variegated version that I show in my picture.
+A rather intriguing option in the Japanese maple world is the variegated version.
 You can read about it here: 'Harriet Waldman' Japanese Maple Trees.